Cartrigger/Cartrigger/README.md

 Trying to be a dev in a world pushing against me.

-🔭 I’m currently working on nothing important
+🔭 I’m currently working on: Remembering
-<br>📫 How to reach me: cartri
+<br>📫 How to reach me through Discord: cartri
 <br>😄 Pronouns: He/Him